airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 As you can see, it\'s a lot less work.

 Finally our function returns the number `0`.
-In assembly language, we stored our return value in EAX, but in C we just use the `return` command and it takes care of that for us.
+In assembly language, we stored our return value in _%eax_, but in C we just use the `return` command and it takes care of that for us.
 The return value of the `main` function is what is used as the exit code for the program.